 - port-wine stain birthmark

-- hereditary hemorrhagic telangiectasia: an inherited disorder of the blood vessels that can cause excessive bleeding
+- HHT (also called Osler-Weber-Rendu syndrome): an inherited disorder of the blood vessels in skin and internal organs that can cause excessive bleeding

 - Sturge-Weber disease: a rare disorder that causes a port-wine stain birthmark and nervous system problems